 Camping in Florida State Parks

-The best place to start is find available campsites at your favorite state park for your available dates, then fill gaps in your itinerary later with national parks, state forests or county campgrounds.
+The best place to start is find available campsites at your favorite state park for your available dates, then fill gaps in your itinerary with national parks, state forests or county campgrounds that are less difficult to reserve.

 There are 65 Florida state parks with campgrounds.
-State parks in premium tourist areas or on beaches are the most difficult to book, so go after them first.
+That’s a lot.
+But vacant campsites are hard to find in state parks, so go after them first.

 For campground reservations at Florida State Parks, go to reserve.floridastateparks.org